Advantages of Using Artificial Intelligence in Video Surveillance

 Reactive security measures such as looking through video footage to get more information about events forensically might seem easy but without AI video analytics, it can be extremely difficult and time-consuming.
 Security personnel working at large campuses and business premises like airports, universities, hypermarkets and other similar places would agree with this.

-After all, such places have hundreds of cameras installed and each camera runs 24/7, accumulating an enormous amount of data.
-These bulky video footages make data extraction quite a challenge.
+After all, such places have hundreds of cameras installed and each camera runs 24/7, accumulating an enormous amount of video footage, making searching this data time consuming and costly.
 Nonetheless, it is essential for investigations and law enforcement officers, and that’s when AI video analytics can be of great use.

-Present-day AI-based video surveillance systems enable the user to search for a specific action or object in all the footages much faster than the human eye would be able to.
+Contemporary AI-based video surveillance systems enable the user to search for a specific action or object in all the footage much faster than a human operator.
 Engaging AI in forensic analysis drastically reduces the amount of time that goes into extracting insightful data to investigate issues.

 We have discussed some of the key advantages of using AI-powered video surveillance as part of your security infrastructure.
 These are designed to keep your business premises safe by preventing loss caused due to shoplifting, intrusion, robbery, and other types of high-impact events.
 This is achieved through a series of algorithms that are programmed to work in tandem with existing cameras and video management systems, to create a truly intelligent and proactive surveillance system.